-- NEW: Drinking water cut in villages
+- Drinking water cut in villages

 - State media: 17 aftershocks follow two powerful earthquakes